 Tools That Are Guaranteed to Help You Excel

 If you are new to web development, you may think that the basic notepad is the best tool for creating websites of any complexity.
-Many pros, however, would call that a big mistake.
+If you voiced this opinion to a professional web developer working in, say, a proper bespoke software development company, they would call it a big mistake.
 While you might be able to make it work, it would require a lot of unnecessary coding and time that could be used for other more important tasks.
 There are a lot of different types of IDE available online that can help you with this process, but it may be quite hard to choose one from such an extensive variety.
 So, that brings us to the question … what is the best IDE for web development that you could choose?

 If you are struggling with choosing the right development software for your project, then we have some solutions for you right here.
 We recommend that you go for an IDE that will save you from having to manually eliminate typos and errors, increasing your productivity and saving time for developing your idea further.

 We have prepared a comprehensive comparison of 20 different integrated development environments for you to consider their pros and cons and choose the one that will serve you best.

 The Question Every Young Programming Enthusiast Has: What is IDE?

 Every good web development IDE has the following functionality:

 1. Microsoft Visual Studio